FrankieSR/VueGridle/README.md

-# vueBlocks 🚀 - Vue 3 Grid System
+# VuegGridle 🚀 - Vue 3 Grid System

-`vueBlocks` is an ultra-light (~4.7 kB gzip) and flexible grid library for Vue 3.
+`VueGridle` is an ultra-light (~4.7 kB gzip) and flexible grid library for Vue 3.
 Built with TypeScript and Composition API for smooth, dynamic layouts.

 ---